Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

-A concise description of our classification workflow is given below. \begin{enumerate}[leftmargin=*] \item Starting with simulation snapshots, we first run a cloud-in-cell (\texttt{CiC}) algorithm to obtain the matter density field $\rho_m(\mathbf{x})$.
-The algorithm will loop over all types of simulations particles, and distribute the mass of the particles onto a grid representing the simulation volume.
-We further calculate the overdensity field $\delta(\mathbf{x})$ and subsequently smooth $\delta(\mathbf{x})$ with a Gaussian kernel with $\sml = 2\,\hcMpc$. \\ \item The deformation tensor is given by equation~\ref{eq:dt_x}; here we switched to the Fourier ($\mathbf{k}$) space to perform the computation.
+A concise description of our classification workflow is provided below. \begin{enumerate}[leftmargin=*] \item Starting with simulation snapshots, we first run a cloud-in-cell (\texttt{CiC}) algorithm to obtain the matter density field $\rho_m(\mathbf{x})$.
+The algorithm will loop over all types of simulation particles and distribute the mass of the particles onto a grid representing the simulation volume.
+We further calculate the overdensity field $\delta_m(\mathbf{x})$ with $0.1\,\hcMpc$ resolution and subsequently smooth $\delta_m(\mathbf{x})$ with a Gaussian kernel with $\sml = 2\,\hcMpc$. \\ \item The deformation tensor is given by equation~\ref{eq:dt_x}; here we switched to the Fourier $\mathbf{k}$-space to perform the computation.
 One can calculate the deformation tensor in Fourier space by